Mackenziecronin/ChainSaw-for-LotL-Attacks-/README.md

-# Detecting Living off the Land Attacks with Chainsaw
+# 🪚 Detecting Living off the Land Attacks with Chainsaw
-This project explores Chainsaw for detection of Living off the Land (LotL) Techniques.

 ## Project Overview
 This project utilizes Chainsaw to ingest and analyze Windows event logs collected from a victim host and apply sigma rules to detect LotL techniques.
 Chainsaw is an open-source command-line tool for rapid triage of Windows event logs using sigma rules to detect malicious behavior and known attack patterns in logs.
 Chainsaw can also be ran against the system registry hive for shimcache analysis.